Should we keep showing the banner you just clicked on?

 straight to checkout

-Model S0000-FLW2 is a 1/2" NPTI DPDT double pole, double throw flow switch which allow for remote monitoring (by others) and audio/visual alarms (by others).
+Model S0000-FLW1 is a 1-1/4" NPTI DPDT double pole, double throw flow switch has contacts which allow for remote monitoring (by others) and audio/visual alarms (by others).
 Switch is installed in the water supply line prior to the emergency equipment and is activated once it senses the movement of water in the supply line.

 MS1 provides a Magnetic Actuated Proximity (MAP) Switch for either an eye-face wash or emergency shower.
 The application of this switch is can be provided to work with the optional alarms.